TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/5-controlling-the-flow.rst

 The class name of the controller must end with ``Controller``.
 Because our controller controls the display of the inventory we call it :php:`\T3docs\StoreInventory\Controller\StoreInventoryController`.

-In our simple example, the controller looks like this:
+The controller looks like this:

 .. code-block:: php